trumans/treehouse-react-app-course-manager/README.md

   * and if there is no current login the app redirects to sign-in page which returns to update course when login is successful,
   * or if the course owner is not the current login the app redirects to the Forbidden page,
   * or if the course id in the URL is not a valid course id the app redirects to the Not Found page.

+## Delete Course
+There is no route or page for deleting a course.
+The deletion functionality is called from the Course Detail page.

 # Application Front-End Directory Structure
 /client directory